jefftriplett/django-podcast/trunk/readme.txt

     `http://feeds.feedburner.com/TitleOfShow`

 You can now return to your website's admin and paste this URL into your Show object's FeedBurner text input.
-For bonus points, submit your FeedBurner URL to the iTunes Store.
-Your iTunes podcast URL should be something like:
+For bonus points, [https://phobos.apple.com/WebObjects/MZFinance.woa/wa/publishPodcast submit your FeedBurner URL to the iTunes Store].
+Your iTunes podcast URL should then be something like:

     `http://phobos.apple.com/WebObjects/MZStore.woa/wa/viewPodcast?id=000000000`